JaxonKJones/arduino-smart-home-lock/README.md

 **Battery Life**
 140 day battery life in schedule mode°
 30 day battery life in Bluetooth limited mode*°
-All source code, 3D models, and instructions are available via a public Git repository
 *Based on a 3500 mAh 18650 battery
 °Based on a 12 hour availability